INTRODUCTION TO ENGINEERING DESIGN: Book 10, 2nd Ed.

 University of Maryland, College Park

 This book is the second eBook edition of the tenth textbook in this series dealing with Introduction to Engineering Design.
 Jim Dally, working with College House Enterprises, LLC and faculty members in the Keystone Program within the Clark School of Engineering, has prepared nine previous books in this series—a new one almost every 18 months.
 These books are written for the first-year engineering students of the University of Maryland at College Park.
 Several other Colleges of Engineering have adopted one or more of the books in this series to introduce design and engineering skills for their first or second year students.
 The design, build and testing of a hovercraft model, described in Book 9, was such an interesting and challenging project that it was used for twelve semesters with approximately 8,000 students at the University of Maryland.
-The project is also assigned for the first year Introduction to Engineering Design at the University of Nevada @ Reno, where it is in its fifth year and at the University of California @ Irvine, where it is in its third year.
+The project is also assigned for the first year Introduction to Engineering Design at the University of Nevada @ Reno, where it is in its EIGHTH year and at the University of California @ Irvine, where it is in its SIXTH year.

 The new project, described in this text, is an autonomous Over Sand Vehicle (OSV), which should be an easier model to build because of the extensive amount of suitable hardware that is commercially available online for modest cost.
 The more significant challenge will be to adapt the OSV to effectively respond to coordinate information provided by the instructors at nearly real time, navigating over a sand filled arena, and to perform the assigned task after reaching the target.